JETS (10-10-1) at PANTHERS (6-11-5)

 "We played a good first 18 minutes and I don't think we finished it off," coach Kevin Dineen told said.
 "Obviously, it's not enough right now and I don't think it's a boost of confidence that nothing but a good solid win is going to provide.
 We're obviously still in search of that."

 Injury report: Winnipeg will be without defensemen Tobias Enstrom (shoulder) and Zach Redmond (leg). … Weiss' injury is the latest in a long list of unavailable players for Florida.
-Goalie Jose Theodore (lower body) and defenseman Dmitry Kulikov (upper body) are on injured reserve for the Panthers.
+Goalie Jose Theodore (lower body) and defenseman Dmitry Kulikov (upper body) are on injured reserve.
 Forward Scottie Upshall sustained a lower-body injury Saturday on the road against the Hurricanes and did not play in the home game Sunday against Carolina.
 Florida is also without forward Kris Versteeg (chest) and defensemen Michael Caruso (wrist), Mike Weaver (lower body) and Ed Jovanovski (lower body).